-8. Cleaning and Walk-Thru Water Service
+7. Cleaning and Walk-Thru Water Service (Revised 2019)

-Temporary service will be provided to an existing water service for a maximum of five working days to facilitate cleaning and showing of property for sale or rent.
+Temporary service will be provided to an existing water service for a maximum of 14 calendar days to facilitate cleaning and showing of property for sale or rent.
 This service is not to be used for maintenance requiring high volumes of water.
-Allowed usage of water is five (5) units of water or less.
-Any water usage in excess of five (5) units will be charged at the District rates and billed directly to the user.
-Charges are as listed in Appendix D.
+An application fee and security deposit will be required as listed in Appendix D. Water usage will be charged at the current District rates and billed directly to the user.
+Any remaining funds of the security deposit will be refunded to the applicant.

-9. Turn-on/off Fee
+8. Turn-on/off Fee